dotnet-websharper/docs/patterns/Endpoints.md

 <!-- ID:83543 -->

-When designing [sitelet](//developers.websharper.com/docs/sitelets)-based [applications or services](//forums.websharper.com/topic/83535), you essentially describe how requests to various application/service endpoints are mapped into responses.
+When designing [sitelet](//developers.websharper.com/docs/sitelets)-based [applications or services](//forums.websharper.com/topic/83535), you essentially describe how requests to various application/service endpoints are mapped into actionable inputs that you can then turn into responses.

-This page lists some common ways to specify endpoints, in particular:
+This page lists common ways to create endpoints that take:

+ * Data encoded in the URL
- * TBD
+ * Request parameters